Capacitor Android apps are configured and managed through Android Studio (generally). Follow these guides for more information on each topic:

 Note: Currently to use an Android Emulator you must use a system image of at least Android version 7.0 on API 24.
 This is due to the System WebView version not being able to be updated on emulators.
 Physical devices should work as low as Android 5.0 (API 21) as long as their System WebView is updated.

 Once Android Studio is open, you should be able to run your app on a device or emulator.
-Go to Run or Debug in the Run menu:
+Click Run or Debug:

 If your app ran you are now ready to continue developing and building your app.
 Use the various APIs available, Capacitor or Cordova plugins, or custom native code to build out the rest of your app.